darkeyedevelopers/blog/_posts/2018-12-16-how-we-sniffed-passwords-teachers-increasing-attendance.md

 - Start Ettercap, and go to **"Sniff"** => **"Unified sniffing"** and select correct network interface.
 - Go to **"Hosts"** => **"Scan for hosts"**, this will scan the current hosts in the LAN.
 - Go to **"Hosts"** => **"Host list"**, this will show the list of detected hosts.
-- Select the IP address of the **Router** (noted in the first step) and add it to **"Target 2"**.
+- Select the IP address of the **Router** (noted in the second step) and add it to **"Target 2"**.
 - Select all **other hosts** except Router and add these to **"Target 1"**.
 - Go to **"Mitm"** => **"ARP Poisoning"** => **"Sniff remote connections"** => **"Ok"**.
 - Go to **"Start"** => **"Start sniffing"**.

 ![Adding hosts to targets][ettercap-targets]

 If you have done everything correctly, you will start receiving the network activity in the log.
-As soon as someone logs in on an HTTP website, you can see her/his *Username* & *Password* in the log.
+As soon as someone logs in on any HTTP website, you can see her/his *Username* & *Password* in the log.

 ![Ettercap log][ettercap-log]